Using Dataproc (Spark) and Hail on Verily Workbench

 You can also create a Dataproc cluster via the Workbench CLI.

-Run terra resource create dataproc-cluster to see the options.
+Run wb resource create dataproc-cluster to see the options.
 Many of the parameters of this command are passed through from the gcloud dataproc command.
-See the Dataproc docs and reference documentation for more detail on these parameters.
+See the Dataproc docs and reference documentation for more details on these parameters.

 Start a cluster from the command line without Hail